 See the Section's submissions Express Entry and Express Entry Ministerial Instructions - Section 5(1)(b) and review its crucial facts for Canadian employers and prospective immigrants.

 CBA Immigration Law Section Videos

 The CBA Immigration Law Section developed a series of short videos to illustrate the complexity and potential risks that applicants may encounter when they engage the Canadian immigration system.
 These videos highlight the benefits of obtaining legal advice in advance of making an application and throughout the immigration process, and provide information about where and how to find qualified legal counsel.

 To view the videos click here.

 Preamble and Moderator

-The primary objective of the National Immigration Law listserv is to facilitate the sharing of information and ideas to assist members in their practices.
+The primary objective of the CBA Immigration Law listserv is to facilitate the sharing of information and ideas to assist members in their practices.
 It is recognized that the practice of citizenship and immigration law can at times be political by nature.
 However, in order to encourage full participation by all members, participants share a responsibility to be respectful of the broad diversity of opinions, personal backgrounds and practice areas of our members.
 Where possible, postings should be concise and repetition avoided.
 Participants are expected to balance the relevance and importance of any posting with its potential impact on other members.
 The integrity and effectiveness of the listserv is dependent on the professionalism and collegiality of all members.